Chinese President Xi leads Martyrs Day ceremony amid patriotism campaign | ExBulletin

 Xi, who heads the party and is also state chairman, made no remarks, although Premier Li Keqiang is due to address a reception on Thursday evening.

-The Martyrs Day ceremony highlights Xi’s emphasis on communist traditions after establishing himself as China’s most powerful leader since Mao Zedong, who founded the People’s Republic in 1949 after coming to power in a bloody civil war.
+The Martyr’s Day ceremony underscores Xi’s emphasis on communist traditions after establishing himself as China’s most powerful leader since Mao Zedong, who founded the People’s Republic in 1949 after coming to power in a bloody civil war.
 This year’s ceremony follows commemorations for the centenary of the party’s founding in 1921.

 While building a cult of personality, Xi pushed a hard line on foreign policy and a crackdown on free speech and political opposition in the semi-autonomous city of Hong Kong.
 Relations with the United States have fallen to their lowest level in decades, with Beijing issuing a plethora of complaints on issues ranging from human rights to Washington’s support for Taiwan.